Podcast: Play in new window | Download (Duration: 11:56 — 13.6MB)

 Before we learn about some mystery macaws, though, we have a birthday shout-out!
 Happy birthday to MaxOrangutan!
 Max!
 I bet you like bananas and climb around a lot!
 I hope you have a fantastic birthday, maybe with a banana cake or a cake banana, which I think is a thing I just made up but it sounds good, doesn’t it?

 Macaws are a type of parrot native to the Americas.
 They have longer tails and larger bills than true parrots and have face patches that are mostly white or yellow.
-There are six living species of macaw known but many others that are extinct or probably extinct.
+There are six genera [original incorrectly stated six species] of macaw with lots of living species, but many other species that are extinct or probably extinct.
 The largest living species is the hyacinth macaw, which is a beautiful blue all over except for yellow face markings.
 It can grow over 3 feet long, or about 92 centimeters, including its long tail.
 It mostly eats nuts, even coconuts and macadamia nuts that are too tough for most other animals to crack open, but it also likes fruit, seeds, and some other plant material.
 Like other parrots, macaws are intelligent birds that have been observed using tools.
 For instance, the hyacinth macaw will use pieces of sticks and other items to keep a nut from rolling away while it works on biting it open.

 The story of a mystery bird sometimes called the Martinique macaw starts almost 400 years ago, when Jacques Bouton, a French priest, visited the Caribbean in 1639 and specifically Martinique in 1642.
 Bouton wrote an account of the people and animals he saw, including several macaws that don’t quite match any birds known today.
 One of these is the so-called Martinique macaw, which he said was blue and saffron in color.
 Saffron is a rich orangey yellow.